Coherence (units of measurement): Examples

+History

 Before the metric system

 The earliest units of measure devised by humanity bore no relationship to each other.
-As both humanity's understanding of philosophical concepts and the organisation of society developed, so units of measurement were standardised – first particular units of measure had the same value across a community, then different units of the same quantity (for example feet and inches) were given a fixed relationship.
+As both humanity's understanding of philosophical concepts and the organisation of society developed, so units of measurement were standardized—first particular units of measure had the same value across a community, then different units of the same quantity (for example feet and inches) were given a fixed relationship.
 Apart from Ancient China where the units of capacity and of mass were linked to red millet seed, there is little evidence of the linking of different quantities until the Enlightenment.

 Relating quantities of the same kind

-The history of the measurement of length dates back to the early civilisations of the Middle East (10000 BC – 8000 BC).
-Archeologists have been able to reconstruct the units of measure in use in Mesopotamia, India, the Jewish culture and many others.
-Archeological and other evidence shows that in many civilisations, the ratios between different units for the same quantity of measure were adjusted so that they were integer numbers.
-In many early cultures such as Ancient Egypt, multiples of 2, 3 and 5 were not always used—the Egyptian royal cubit being 28 fingers or 7 hands.
-In 2150 BC, the Akkadian emperor Naram-Sin rationalised the Babylonian system of measure, adjusting the ratios of many units of measure to multiples of 2, 3 or 5, for example there were 6 she (barleycorns) in a shu-si (finger) and 30 shu-si in a kush (cubit).
+The history of the measurement of length dates back to the early civilization of the Middle East (10000 BC – 8000 BC).
+Archaeologists have been able to reconstruct the units of measure in use in Mesopotamia, India, the Jewish culture and many others.
+Archaeological and other evidence shows that in many civilizations, the ratios between different units for the same quantity of measure were adjusted so that they were integer numbers.
+In many early cultures such as Ancient Egypt, multiples with prime factors aside from 2, 3 and 5 were sometimes used—the Egyptian royal cubit being 28 fingers or 7 hands.
+In 2150 BC, the Akkadian emperor Naram-Sin rationalized the Babylonian system of measure, adjusting the ratios of many units of measure to multiples of which the only prime factors were 2, 3 and 5; for example there were 6 she (barleycorns) in a shu-si (finger) and 30 shu-si in a kush (cubit).